PedroPA94/inventory-report--trybe/README.md

 # Welcome to the Inventory Report project!

 This project is an inventory report generator.
-It receives data from CSV, JSON, or XML files and generates a report on this data in Python using Object-Oriented Programming concepts.
+It receives data from CSV, JSON, or XML files and generates a report on this data in Python using Object-Oriented Programming (OOP) concepts.
 It outputs two versions of the report: a simple and a complete version.

 I've also implemented some tests in this project using the Pytest library.

-This was my first project using Object Oriented Programming (OOP) with Python.
+This was my first project using OOP with Python.
 At the time, I was studying Desing Patterns and one of the objectives of this project was to practice the use of the Strategy and Iterator patterns.
 It was definetely a challenge to use both OOP and Design Patterns, but I enjoyed the journey!
 It was also challenging to work with files, especially XML, which is a type of data I'm not used with.

 This project was developed while studying Computer Science [@betrybe](https://github.com/betrybe).
 I got approval on 100% of this project's requirements.